-Death Bed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story
+Deathbed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story

 At the time of Prager’s revelation to Garnett, McCorvey had been in and out of the hospital and was nearing death.
 On the morning of February 13, 2017, her daughter called Garnett to let her know that McCorvey had been admitted to ICU and intubated.
 They weren’t sure if she would make it, so they asked Garnett to come.
 McCorvey was sedated through the night.
 The following evening, however, “she was able to talk to me for the first time after coming off the breathing machine, and she said ‘Hi Baby’ three times,” Garnett said.
 “It was very heart-warming.”

 “She was awake and alert, and as I was standing on one side of her bed, with her daughter and granddaughter standing across on the other side of her bed, I told her, and them, that I wanted to apologize to her and ask for her forgiveness for anyone in the pro-life movement who had ever hurt her or caused her to feel hurt or pain,” Garnett said.
-“I shared that publicly as well during the eulogy at her funeral on February 25, 2017 after she’d passed on the morning of February 18th.”
+“I shared that publicly, as well, during the eulogy at her funeral on February 25, 2017 after she’d passed on the morning of February 18th.”

 In her apology, Garnett did something deeply Christian: She recognized McCorvey’s vulnerability and asked forgiveness for any sins committed against her.
 This moment of apology is not depicted in the documentary, even by vague description.
 But from where I sit, it might be the most important moment to ponder.
 As a pro-life advocate, I’m left asking: How can we as a movement continue to soul-search ourselves and our collective actions?

 As Matthew Lee Anderson writes, our movement is “animated by the gospel of Jesus Christ.”
-Accordingly, “The truth of compassion provides comfort in the face of the cross—a comfort that defeats death not by inflicting it, but by overcoming it with love.”
+In that context, “the truth of compassion provides comfort in the face of the cross—a comfort that defeats death not by inflicting it, but by overcoming it with love.”

 In the midst of our movement’s failures and successes, we, like Garnett, are invited to be Christ’s voice of love to the vulnerable.
 We share a high calling—to admit our failures, eschew vice and deception, embrace virtue, and embody Christian ethics as we seek to protect the unborn and those who carry them.
 The people we serve include the McCorveys of the world, and protecting their humanity is part of that high calling.
 In so doing, we model the sanctity of life from “womb to tomb,” as the saying goes.